UK stocks ease back from 2-month highs as WPP and TalkTalk fall

 LONDON, Oct 26 (Reuters) - Britain’s top equity index slipped off two-month highs on Monday, weighed down by a fall in advertising group WPP while TalkTalk’s losses worsened in the wake of a cyber attack on the company.

-WPP declined by 2.3 percent, making it the top FTSE 100 faller.
+WPP declined by 1.6 percent, among the worst performers on the FTSE 100.

-The firm reported that its sales growth had accelerated in the third quarter, but some traders said the numbers were not strong enough to justify a further rally in its stock, which had risen nearly 10 percent over the last month.
+WPP reported that its sales growth had accelerated in the third quarter, but nevertheless some traders said the numbers were not strong enough to justify a further rally in its stock, which had risen nearly 10 percent over the last month.

-The company also highlighted that clients were unwilling to take further risks, and wished to focus on cost-cutting rather than revenue growth when faced with an emerging market slowdown.

 “WPP numbers looked OK, just below expectations of 3.4 percent on a like for like basis but we shouldn’t also ignore the fact that the comparatives were quite favourable also, so naturally there is a bit of disappointment from these numbers,” said XTB Ltd director Joshua Raymond.

-Among gainers, Aberdeen Asset Management rose 3.7 percent, the top FTSE 100 riser.
+However, Aberdeen Asset Management rose 3.9 percent.
 The company denied press speculation it is looking for a buyer, but an earlier Financial Times report that it was courting suitors was enough to stoke bid hopes and push up its shares.

-Analysts at RBC said Aberdeen Asset was unlikely to look to sell after losing 25 percent of its stock market value since April.

-“It is our belief that there is no sale process underway...
-We would be surprised if Aberdeen sold from a position of weakness, which we believe it is currently in,” analysts at RBC said in a note.
-(Editing by Hugh Lawson)
+The FTSE 100 is down around 2 percent since the start of 2015 and some 10 percent below a record high of 7,122.74 points reached in April.
+(Reporting by Sudip Kar-Gupta; Editing by Toby Chopra)